Sjors/nado-book/attacks/guix.md

 The ambition of Guix is roughly as follows:^[See also Carl Dong’s presentation: <https://www.youtube.com/watch?v=I2iShmUTEl8>] You start with a few hundred bytes of actual machine code.
 That’s the binary code that you must trust.^[Even binary code can be seen as source code.
 It’s simply a series of instructions for the CPU.
 And this particular machine code is well documented: <https://git.savannah.nongnu.org/cgit/stage0.git/tree/README.org>] From there on, all it does is read source code and compile it.
 But how do you do that when there isn’t a compiler?

-Well, this first binary blob performs a bootstrap.^[That is, in theory.
-We’re not there yet.
-In 2020, the Guix project came with 60 MB worth of binary stuff you have to trust.
-That’s already a huge improvement over the 1+ GB Ubuntu download used by Gitian: <https://guix.gnu.org/en/blog/2020/guix-further-reduces-bootstrap-seed-to-25/>] It’s able to read some machine code that’s typed by a human, or entered some other way, and then run that program.
+Well, this first binary blob performs a bootstrap.^[In theory, but we’re not there yet.
+In 2020 Guix project came with 60 MB worth of binary stuff you have to trust.
+That’s a big improvement over the 1+ GB Ubuntu download used by Gitian: <https://guix.gnu.org/en/blog/2020/guix-further-reduces-bootstrap-seed-to-25/>] It’s able to read some machine code that’s typed by a human, or entered some other way, and then run that program.

 The first program you feed it is an extremely simple compiler.^[A compiler turns human-readable code into a binary that the computer can read.
 This implies that the first compiler is written in binary, which would have to be as small and well documented as possible.]
 And once it has the rudimentary compiler, this new compiler reads another piece of source code, which then builds a slightly more complicated compiler.
 And then that slightly more complicated compiler builds another compiler.
 And this goes on for quite a while, until eventually, you have the modern C compiler that we all know and love, which is itself, of course, open source.